rinzindorjit/b4uesports/DEPLOYMENT.md

 If the build fails:

-1. Check the build logs in Vercel
+1. Check the build logs in your deployment platform
 2. Verify all dependencies are correctly installed
 3. Ensure environment variables are set
 4. Check for TypeScript/JavaScript errors